-These are group of painful conditions in which the nociceptive impulses are carried by sympathetic nerves in an exaggerated way, with symptoms of lancinating /shooting pain to an innocuous like slight touch.
+These are group of painful conditions in which the nociceptive impulses are carried in an exaggerated way, with symptoms of lancinating /shooting pain to an innocuous like slight touch.
 In majority of cases it is followed by some form of trauma.
 The intensity of trauma and type of injury has no relations with the development CRPS.
 The symptoms will not respond to any of the conventional analgesics.

 The taxonomy of CRPS was introduced in 1993 by the International Association for the Study of Pain (IASP) to describe the pain syndrome more accurately.
 The term Regional refers to the fact that the pain is located in one region of the body however, the condition can spread to additional areas.
 It is divided into: